the-turing-way/the-turing-way/README.md

 - Build command: `make site`
 - Publish directory: `_site`

-Netlify is smart and will find your requirements.txt to do the install for you :)
+Netlify is smart and will find your requirements.txt to do the install for you :) (ruby and the jekyll are installed too) You can find the build history / logs at - https://app.netlify.com/sites/the-turing-way/deploys